mcaceresb/dotnvim/README.md

     - Set your terminal's font to your newly downloaded font (it will be something like Edit > Profiles > Edit > Font)

+5. I highly recommend you swap caps lock and escape: `echo setxkbmap -option caps:swapescape >> ~/.profile`

-5. You're set to try out neovim!
+6. You're set to try out neovim!
 You can install this repository as indicated [above](#local-installation).
 My normal workflow

     - Open a vertical split (`:vsp<CR>`)
     - Make it into a terminal (`:Tnew<CR>`)